Prerequisite – CPU Scheduling

 |Basic||In this resources(CPU Cycle) are allocated to a process for a limited time.||Once resources(CPU Cycle) are allocated to a process, the process holds it till it completes its burst time or switches to waiting state.|

-|Interrupt||Process can be interrupted in between.||Process can not be interrupted untill it terminates itself or its time is up.|
+|Interrupt||Process can be interrupted in between.||Process can not be interrupted until it terminates itself or its time is up.|

-|Starvation||If a process having high priority frequently arrives in the ready queue, low priority process may starve.||If a process with long burst time is running CPU, then later coming process with less CPU burst time may starve.|
+|Starvation||If a process having high priority frequently arrives in the ready queue, a low priority process may starve.||If a process with a long burst time is running CPU, then later coming process with less CPU burst time may starve.|

 |Overhead||It has overheads of scheduling the processes.||It does not have overheads.|

 |CPU Utilization||In preemptive scheduling, CPU utilization is high.||It is low in non preemptive scheduling.|

 |Waiting Time||Preemptive scheduling waiting time is less.||Non-preemptive scheduling waiting time is high.|

 |Response Time||Preemptive scheduling response time is less.||Non-preemptive scheduling response time is high.|